Are you and your family ready to choose a puppy for your home?

-Following are a list of questions to think about in choosing the right puppy breed.
-While it might be challenging to find a breed fitting all your answers perfectly, you should be able to find a breed that gets close to being ideal!
+Following are a list of questions to think about to help you choose the right puppy breed.
+While it might be challenging to find a breed that fits all your answers perfectly, you should be able to find a breed that comes close!

-What kind of personality do you want in a puppy?
+What kind of personality do you want in your puppy?

-Some breeds are designed as herders, such as Great Pyrenees, and are more independent breeds and do not do as well with children or families.
+Some breeds are designed as herders, such as Great Pyrenees, and are more independent breeds that don't do as well with children or families.
 Their focus is on protecting and herding instead of retrieving and playing.

 What size dog do you want?

-Depending on your home or apartment size and available space, the size of the breed is an important factor to consider.
+Depending on your home or apartment size and available space, a dog's size is an important factor to consider.

-Breeds range from the toy breeds, which stand only a couple inches tall, to the large worker dogs weighing over 100 pounds as adults.
+Breeds range from the toy breeds, which stand only a couple of inches tall, to the large working dogs weighing over 100 pounds as adults.

-If you are looking at a designer breed, such as a Goldendoodle, then you need to see what size Poodle was used to father the litter.
+If you are looking at a designer breed, such as a Goldendoodle, then you need to see what size Poodle fathered the litter.
 For example, if a Toy Poodle is the sire, then the litter will have smaller puppies compared to a litter using a Standard Poodle.

 Do you want a guard dog?